aligholamee/Chronicle/README.md

 In the first phase, the only job we need to get done is specifying *KEYWORDS* and *TOKENS* and define some rules to do something if any of these keywords or tokens are met.
 Specification of these keywords and tokens is in the *DECLARATION* entry and the rules are in the *RULES* entry.
 Example:
 		ID = [a-zA-Z]+

 The above code will create the ID token.

 ## Phase 2 - Syntax Analyzer
 In this section, we'll create a syntax analyzer in order to be able to match the input with the grammar.
 The matching process starts where the Syntax Analyzer builds a table called **Shift-Reduce**.
 In this table, the tokens and everything which is recognized in the previous section(**Lexical Analyser**) will be included.
 We also need to include the full grammar of our language here.
 What makes this part a bit tricky is that

 ## What is the .yac source file and what are the contents?
 The .yac file is the main source program used by **YACC** tool to create a syntax analyzer.
 This file will be sent to the **YACC** tool and will be integrated with the **main program** and the **syntax analyser** and will produce the whole **Lexical-Syntax-Analyser** together.

+## Phase 3 - Intermediate Code Generation
+This is the last main section of this project.
+The more we get closer to the end, the more we need to focus on more important things.
+In this section we have to generate the code for the machine in order to convert it into the machine code.